Is Medication an Effective Treatment for Alcoholism?

 Many High-Functioning People Struggle With Substance Abuse

 While drinking is a fairly mainstream activity, a drinking problem is still considered taboo.
 And the stigma surrounding drug use remains, even as some laws are beginning to change.
-As a result, many individuals are scared to seek help for a spiraling addiction.
+As a result, many individuals are scared to seek help for addiction.

 Even without a stigma attached, it can be hard to ask for support.
 You’ve been successful in other areas of your life, so you believe that you should be able to quit drinking or using drugs on your own, too.
 In reality, the solution is not so simple, and many people struggle to stop or reduce substance abuse on their own.

 In 2017, roughly 38% of Americans struggled with drug and alcohol abuse.
 Many people start drinking or using drugs as a source of stress relief, often after a trauma or loss.
-Others begin consuming socially, and end up associating their happiness with the use of alcohol, cocaine, marijuana, or another substance.
-But using drugs or alcohol to reduce stress and cope with problems can actually reduce your natural ability to deal with that experience.
+Others begin consuming socially and end up associating their happiness with the use of alcohol, cocaine, marijuana, or another substance.
+However, using drugs or alcohol to reduce stress and cope with problems can actually reduce your natural ability to deal with that experience.

 Whatever the source of the problem, it’s uncommon for substance abuse issues to improve without outside help.
 And the longer you wait to address the problem, the more fixed your habit becomes.
 Working with a professional drug and alcohol abuse counselor can help you regain control of your life.
 You can learn healthier coping mechanisms that help you feel better without requiring drugs and alcohol.